 Most ground bees live on a diet of flower pollen and nectar.
 This means that most ground bees are vegetarians or vegans.

 But there are many predators that enjoy eating ground bees and that help to keep the bee population under control.

-Here is a list of insects and animals that enjoy a meal of ground bees:
+Here’s a list of insects and animals that enjoy eating ground bees: